SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 	- Static vs. dynamic token specification
 	- Using a `WHERE` clause vs. reading all table rows, looping across the result set and filtering out data
 	- Using `SELECT SINGLE` to read a single data set vs. reading all table rows and filter out single data set vs. `SELECT ...
 UP TO 1 ROWS`
-	- Reading a specific number of datase using `UP TO n ROWS` vs. reading all table rows and discarding unnecessary data
+	- Reading a specific number of datasets using `UP TO n ROWS` vs. reading all table rows and discarding unnecessary data
 	- Specifying columns in the `SELECT` list vs. specifying `SELECT *`
 	- Single database access vs. multiple accesses in a loop
 	- Using joins, `WHERE EXISTS` and `FOR ALL ENTRIES` vs. repeated database access in a loop